discordjs/guide/guide/popular-topics/audit-logs.md

 ## Receiving Audit Logs

-Audit logs may be received via the gateway event `guildAuditLogEntryCreate` with the `GuildModeration` intent.
+Audit logs may be received via the gateway event `guildAuditLogEntryCreate`.
 This is the best way to receive audit logs if you are monitoring them.
 As soon as a message is deleted, or an invite is created, or an emoji is created, you can listen to this event to check information about said occurrence.
 A common use case is to find out _who_ did something that generated an audit log event.

 ### Who deleted a message?